By Mayo Clinic Staff

 Diagnosing male infertility problems usually involves:

 - General physical examination and medical history.
-This includes examining your genitals and questions about any inherited conditions, chronic health problems, illnesses, injuries or surgeries that could affect fertility.
-Your doctor may also ask about your sexual habits and about your sexual development during puberty.
+This includes examining your genitals and asking questions about any inherited conditions, chronic health problems, illnesses, injuries or surgeries that could affect fertility.
+Your doctor might also ask about your sexual habits and about your sexual development during puberty.

-Your doctor may recommend additional tests to help identify the cause of your infertility.
+Your doctor might recommend additional tests to help identify the cause of your infertility.
 These can include:

 - Scrotal ultrasound.
 This test uses high-frequency sound waves to produce images inside your body.
-A scrotal ultrasound can help your doctor see obstructions or other problems in the testicles and supporting structures.
+A scrotal ultrasound can help your doctor see if there is a varicocele or other problems in the testicles and supporting structures.

 - Transrectal ultrasound.
 A small, lubricated wand is inserted into your rectum.
 It allows your doctor to check your prostate, and look for blockages of the tubes that carry semen (ejaculatory ducts and seminal vesicles).